jflex-de/jflex/tex/lex-specs.md

     lexical states includes the currently active lexical state of the scanner or if the set of associated lexical states is empty and the currently active lexical state is inclusive.
-Exclusive and inclusive states only differ at this point: rules with an empty set of associated states.
+Exclusive and inclusive states only differ in this one point: rules with an empty set of associated states.

 -   The currently active lexical state of the scanner can be changed